StarForce: Alpha Centauri: Publication history

 Starforce: Alpha Centauri, the first mass market science fiction wargame produced, was designed by Redmond A. Simonsen, who also did all the graphical design and artwork.
 The game was a bestseller for SPI, appearing on SPI's monthly Top 10 list 14 times. and resulted in two spin-off board games: Outreach (1976) and StarSoldier (1977).

 Reception

-In the March 1975 edition of Airfix Magazine, Bruce Quarrie was ambiguous about the game, saying, "Generally it is a good game though not inspiring."
+In the March 1975 edition of Airfix Magazine, Bruce Quarrie was ambivalent about the game, saying, "Generally it is a good game though not inspiring."
 He found that "The tactical display is cumbersome to use initially, but after a few games this passes — although some skilful alteration of the rules might by no means be a bad thing."

+In Issue 3 of Perfidious Albion, Charles Vasey and Geoff Barnard traded comments about the game.
+Barnard noted, "I found this game much more interesting that I had imagined.
+My only real complaint was the fact that the suggested 'future history' that underlies the game and is the basis for the motive forces does not fit in with any of the [science fiction] that I have ever read, and is therefore difficult to accept."
+Vasey replied, "As I consider most SF theories to be weakly reasoned drivel, I found it less of a problem to 'accept' this theory of space travel over any other.
+I found the designer (Redmond Simonsen) has made a good job of building up his premises ...
+I found the tactical system rather long winded and cumbersome."
+They concluded, "Combat, both tactical and strategic, has many novel features and one needs to play the game several times to really get to grips with it."

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nicholas Palmer called StarForce "one of the most successful and widely played space games."

 In Issue 8 of Phoenix, Stuart McGregor noted that "actual play is fairly complex, although experienced players should find no difficulties."
 He concluded by calling Starforce "a fascinating game and certainly worth getting."